danstepanov/DSSlideDownView/README.md

 ### Carthage

-DSSlideDownView also supports Carthage, [read more](http://github.com/carthage/carthage) To install it, simply add the following line to your Cartfile:
+DSSlideDownView also supports [Carthage](http://github.com/carthage/carthage).
+To install it, simply add the following line to your Cartfile:

 ```ruby
 github "danstepanov/DSSlideDownView"